jasminyum/Fitcore-SMPS-Designer/README.md

 www.ataqileriteknoloji.com

-A browser-based calculation, optimization, and circuit-simulation tool for switch-mode power supply (SMPS) topologies.
+A light browser-based calculation, optimization, and circuit-simulation tool for switch-mode power supply (SMPS) topologies.
 It includes 17 topology pages, a magnetics (coil/transformer) optimization engine running on Firebase Cloud Functions, a custom thermal-analysis simulation based on the actual selected components, and an embedded Falstad/CircuitJS circuit simulator.

 ## Contents